Monte Cassino: Era of Benedict (530–547)

-According to Gregory the Great's hagiography, Benedict, Life of Saint Benedict of Nursia, the monastery was constructed on an older pagan site, a temple of Apollo that crowned the hill.
+According to Gregory the Great's hagiography of Benedict, the Life of Saint Benedict of Nursia, the monastery was constructed on an older pagan site, a temple of Apollo that crowned the hill.
 The biography records that the area was still largely pagan at the time; Benedict's first act was to smash the sculpture of Apollo and destroy the altar.
 He then reused the temple, dedicating it to Saint Martin, and built another chapel on the site of the altar dedicated to Saint John the Baptist.

 Pope Gregory I's account of Benedict's seizure of Monte Cassino:

 Now the citadel called Casinum is located on the side of a high mountain.
 The mountain shelters this citadel on a broad bench.
 Then it rises three miles above it as if its peak tended toward heaven.
 There was an ancient temple there in which Apollo used to be worshipped according to the old pagan rite by the foolish local farmers.
 Around it had grown up a grove dedicated to demon worship, where even at that time a wild crowd still devoted themselves to unholy sacrifices.
 When [Benedict] the man of God arrived, he smashed the idol, overturned the altar and cut down the grove of trees.
 He built a chapel dedicated to St. Martin in the temple of Apollo and another to St. John where the altar of Apollo had stood.
 And he summoned the people of the district to the faith by his unceasing preaching.

 Pope Gregory I's biography of Benedict claims that Satan opposed the monks repurposing the site.
 In one story, Satan invisibly sits on a rock making it too heavy to remove until Benedict drives him off.
 In another story, Satan taunts Benedict and then collapses a wall on a young monk, who is brought back to life by Benedict.
 Pope Gregory also relays that the monks found a pagan idol of bronze when digging at the site (which when thrown into the kitchen gave the illusion of a fire until dispelled by Benedict).